aellispierce/aellispierce.github.io/_posts/2015-09-21-ruby-dcamp.md

 moderators did a great job of ensuring that no-one dominated the conversation.
 We all got the opportunity to speak our mind and express our ideas.

-The nights were dominated by making new friends over boardgames and Werewolf, a game I had never played before and now want to play constantly.
+The nights were dominated by making new friends over board games and Werewolf, a game I had never played before and now want to play constantly.
 Due to my quiet and unassuming nature I even managed to escape attention and win as a Werewolf my second time playing!